Sgun369/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4.I can only go one way.i've not got reverse gear
 5.A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
-6.Half the lies they tell about me aren't true
+6.Half the lies they tell about me aren't true 7.Winning is only half of it.Having fun is tthe other half